Living in Paris?

 While EU nationals have the right to participate in municipal elections, all other foreign nationals who have chosen life in Paris have no right to vote.
 The administration system has been criticized for failing to create an inter-communal entity, thus causing isolation and alienation among citizens living in Paris’s different suburbs.

-Despite the rainy weather, most expats enjoy living in Paris, especially due to its many cultural offerings.
-The city is famous for its theaters, and lovers of classical music and dance have the choice between the Opéra national de Paris, the Opéra Comique, and many other less well-established stages and companies.
+Despite the rainy weather, most expats enjoy living in Paris, especially thanks to the many cultural activities on offer.
+The city is famous for its theaters, and lovers of classical music and dance can choose between the Opéra national de Paris, the Opéra Comique, and many other less well-established stages and companies.

-A completely different kind of musical performance, which used to enchant theater-goers, is the art of cabaret.
-However, former trendy and avant-garde establishments, which tempted an international crowd of artists and bohemians during the inter-war period, are now merely serving the tourist industry.
+A completely different kind of musical performance, which used to draw in crowds of theater-goers, is the art of cabaret.
+However, former trendy and avant-garde establishments, which tempted an international crowd of artists and bohemians during the inter-war period, are now mostly designed to serve the tourist industry.

 Going to the cinema is a favorite pastime among locals, though.
 There is a wide array of both commercial and art-house cinemas available to cinéastes living in Paris.

 Paris is not exactly known for its great outdoor facilities.
-However, there are 16 public parks, numerous public gardens and green squares, as well as the two large outlying woodland areas, the Bois de Boulogne and Bois de Vincennes.
+However, there are actually over 400 public parks and gardens in the city, as well as two large outlying woodland areas, the Bois de Boulogne and Bois de Vincennes.
 Some parks have swimming pools or municipal tennis courts, which can be reserved online on the official website of the Mairie de Paris.